 Police: Explosion in Nashville may have been “intentional”

-The Metro Nashville Police Department says authorities believe an explosion that rocked the downtown area early on Christmas Day was a deliberate act.
-Police spokesman Don Aaron said about three hours after the explosion shook the area that investigators believe it was “an intentional act.”
+Authorities believe an explosion that rocked the downtown Nashville area early on Christmas Day was a deliberate act, according to Metro Nashville Police Department.

+Police spokesman Don Aaron said the 6:30 a.m. explosion, which shattered glass and damaged buildings, was believed to be “an intentional act.”
 Police earlier said they believe a vehicle was involved in the explosion.

-NASHVILLE (AP) — An explosion linked to a vehicle rocked downtown Nashville on Christmas morning, sending shattered glass and debris over a wide area and rocking nearby buildings.
+He said three people were taken to area hospitals for treatment, although none were in critical condition.

-The Metro Nashville Police Department said via Twitter that the explosion occurred at 6:30 a.m.
-Friday and that state and federal authorities were on the scene, as were emergency crews including the fire department.
+Police and fire crews were on the scene, as were investigators from the FBI and the Bureau of Alcohol, Tobacco, Firearms and Explosives.

+"Right now, it’s a public safety concern, to make sure everybody is accounted for and to make sure the spread of the fire doesn’t go any further,” Michael Knight, a spokesman for the ATF in Nashville, told The Associated Press.

 Black smoke and flames were seen early Friday billowing from the area, which is packed with bars, restaurants and other retail establishments and is known as the heart of downtown Nashville's tourist scene.